 Large vehicles are a regular feature on UK roads.
-For many learner drivers dealing with them can often seem quite intimidating and in deed there are certain situations where extra care is needed.
+For many learners dealing with them can often seem quite intimidating and indeed there are certain situations where extra care is needed.

 Overtaking a large vehicle can be especially dangerous.
-Firstly is can be difficult to see past large vehicle in order to assess how clear the road ahead is.
-To increase you view past you should pull back from the vehicle and remember to look past both the near and offside of the vehicle before making your move.
-Of course you will need extra room in order to pass the vehicle safely.
+Firstly, it can be difficult to see past a large vehicle to assess how clear the road ahead is.
+To increase your view past, you should pull back from the vehicle and remember to look past both the near and offside of the vehicle before making your move.
+Of course, you will need extra room to pass the vehicle safely.

-To counter this you when travelling on multilane roads such as motorways you should always pass a larger vehicle as quickly as you can.
-This blind spot is made worse when the vehicle is left hand drive and there are many such vehicles on UK roads.
+To counter this, when travelling on multilane roads such as motorways, you should always pass a larger vehicle as quickly as you can.
+This blind spot is made worse when the vehicle is left-hand drive, and there are many such vehicles on UK roads.
 Often a sign on the back of the vehicle will alert you to this fact.

-A second blind spot to beware of is the one where a car will be hidden from view when travelling too closely behind a large vehicle.
-The rule here is, if you can't see the vehicles side mirrors then the driver can't see you.
+A second blind spot to beware of is where a car will be hidden from view when travelling too closely behind a large vehicle.
+The rule here is that if you can't see the vehicle's side mirrors, then the driver can't see you.

-When the roads are wet large vehicle can throw up large amounts of surface water known as spray.
+When the roads are wet, large vehicles can throw up large amounts of surface water known as spray.
 This spray can cover a windscreen and create a moment of blindness.
-To counter this when about to pass a large vehicle in such weather conditions turn you wipers on.
+To counter this, when about to pass a large vehicle in such weather conditions, turn your wipers on.

 High sides vehicles are vulnerable in high wind conditions as the wind can force the vehicle to veer off course and into the path of oncoming traffic.